thomasjbradley/markbot/README.md

     # Will be skipped if validation isn’t also checked—the document must be valid first
     outline: true

+    # Check the performance of the HTML file against a performance budget
+    # Will be skipped if validation isn’t also checked—the document must be valid first
+    performance: true       # To use the default settings (what’s listed below)
+    # OR
+    performance:
+      speed: '3G'           # The network speed, matching Google Chrome (WIFI, DSL, 4G-REGULAR [4G], 3G-GOOD [3G], 3G-REGULAR, 2G-GOOD [2G], 2G-REGULAR, GPRS)
+      budget:
+        maxLoadTime: 1000   # Milliseconds for maximum load time
+        maxRequests: 15     # Maximum number of assets
+        maxSize: 800        # Maximum page size of all assets

     # Can be used to test for specific elements; each entry should be a valid CSS selector
     # Will be skipped if validation isn’t also checked—the document must be valid first
     # If given an array, the second argument can be a custom error message